 The novel coronavirus mainly attacks the lungs.
 But doctors have been increasingly reporting cases of another battlefield raging within the body: the heart.

+More than 1 in 5 patients develop heart damage as a result of COVID-19 in Wuhan, China, one small study published March 27 in the journal JAMA Cardiology suggested.
+While some of these patients have a history of heart conditions, others do not.
+So what's going on?
 Cardiologists say several scenarios could be unfolding: The heart may struggle to pump blood in the absence of enough oxygen; the virus may directly invade heart cells; or the body, in its attempt to eradicate the virus, may mobilize a storm of immune cells that attack the heart.
+Related: Coronavirus Live Updates

 How is the Heart Affected by Coronavirus?